SimpleLab-Inc/wsb/src/transformers/README.md

 The mobile home park transformer run with `src/transformers/transform_mhp.R` includes basic steps of cleaning excess white space, standardizing colum names, and some geospatial processing.
 The geospatial processing on the MHP data largely focuses on rendering latitude and longitude values into point geometries and dropping locations (centroids) that are not in the same state of the MHP [f_drop_imposters()](https://github.com/SimpleLab-Inc/wsb/blob/develop/src/functions/f_drop_imposters.R).

-The output of the MHP transformer is a cleaned geojson of mobile home park locations nationwide.
+The output of the MHP transformer is a cleaned geopackage of mobile home park locations nationwide.

 ### FRS transformer